hitblast/hookman/README.md

 cargo install hookman
 ```

+## Contributing

+hookman is a very tiny project for those who'd like to use an extremely minimal setup for managing git hooks, so I don't think there is a need to follow a mandatory set of rules for contribution.
+Anyhow, pull requests, and new issues regarding feature suggestions, bug fixes or new ideas are always welcome!

 ## License

 Licensed under the MIT License.
-Please check [LICENSE] for more information.
+Please check [LICENSE](./LICENSE) for more information.